 Microsoft Excel, the industry standard for spreadsheet data, is an increasingly valued skill in the tech world.
-While many businesses use the application only for basic calculations, graphing, and analysis, others recognize the importance of leveraging BI and location intelligence.
+While many businesses use the application only for basic calculations, graphing, and analysis, others recognize the importance of not only leveraging BI and location intelligence but also spreadsheet automation.
+Therefore, it is beneficial to learn how to automate Excel spreadsheets to get the most out of your Excel data and Excel tasks.

 Here are five powerful tasks you can accomplish with Excel to improve your business intelligence.